johnnyfreeman/glint/README.md

   - Dependency sources include:
     - `envfile`: Reads values from a TOML file.
     - `request`: Retrieves values from previous request responses.
+    - `onepassword`: Retrieves values from a 1Password vault.

 ## Configuration